 Here are some of my glass on glass mosaics.

-Please contact Sooke Harbour House, for information about my available work.
+You can contact Sooke Harbour House, for information about my work available there.

 “Made for Each Other” 18” by 25.5” $450